Toys “R” Us

 Real causes: Overaggressive expansion, precarious debt positioning, inconsistent executive team, skin-in-the-game issues

 Upon emerging from this bankruptcy, Walter Investment Management would become Ditech Holdings, and file for bankruptcy yet again.
 Part 2 of the Ditech Saga was discussed above.
-This is part 1.
+This is part one.

 Walter Investment Management / Ditech is a mortgage originator and servicer (i.e., payment receiver and administrator), specializing in subprime loans.
 In 2013 they bought the servicing rights to a portfolio of 650,000 loans owned by Bank of America and further expanded through acquisition into the reverse mortgage business.